oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 The ``ENABLE=BROKEN`` connect descriptor option is not supported in python-oracledb Thin mode.
 Use ``expire_time`` instead.

-The ``Session Data Unit (SDU)`` connect descriptor option that is used to tune network transfers is not supported in python-oracledb Thin mode.
-The value is hard-coded as 8 KB.
-In python-oracledb Thick mode, the SDU connect descriptor option and equivalent ``sqlnet.ora`` setting are used.

 If a name is given as a connect string, then the python-oracledb Thin mode will consider it as a Net Service Name and not as the minimal Easy Connect string of a hostname.
 The given connect string will be looked up in a ``tnsnames.ora``